piazza-energy/curated-resource-list/README.md

 - [Amp Energy](https://amp.energy/) Canadian, assets behind and in front of the meter, backers of Faraday Grid (see above)
 - [Smartest Energy](https://smartestenergy.com/) they have an interesting periodic report in mailing list
 - [Smarter business](https://smarterbusiness.co.uk/) energy broker for business
+- [Tonik](https://www.tonikenergy.com/) UK utility with 100% renewable electricity, 10% green gas and 90% carbon offset
-- [Octopus](https://octopus.energy/) London based, green easy to switch energy, there is probably a link with reactive-technologies that I haven’t understood
+- [Octopus](https://octopus.energy/) London based aggregator, green easy to switch energy, there is probably a link with reactive-technologies that I haven’t understood
 - [Trust power](https://www.trustpower.com/about-us) another solar / wind energy company to be launched soon
 - [OVO energy](https://www.ovoenergy.com/) provider pledging to provide sustainable power and smart devices for heating optimisation, monitoring, etc.
 - the new green aggregator jungle: check bulb, good energy, green star energy, solarplicity, so energy, outfox the market, pureplanet, tonic, co-operative, ...